Skip to main content

 Janice Esprit is the Program and Research Manager.
 She supervises the administrative operations of the office.
 She coordinates grant-related and program financial reports, organizes and prepares research information for online completion, and centralizing research-related accounts for review and monitoring.
 In addition to her administrative-related duties, Janice is the link with other research officers within the network to streamline the research process.
 She assists investigators by overseeing the management of qualitative and quantitative database programs used in research.

-Shana Stites, MA Research Analyst, is working towards a doctoral degree in Clinical Psychology at Chestnut Hill College.
+Shana Stites, PsyD Research Analyst, is working towards a doctoral degree in Clinical Psychology at Chestnut Hill College.
 She has expertise in designing and analyzing large data sets to evaluate population-based trends and interventions.
 She has experience in the implementation and evaluation of public health programs, including those focusing on emergency preparedness.
 She is working with Geographic Information Systems (GIS) technology to map and understand community characteristics and community level interactions.
 Current projects involving GIS include community asset mapping to identify barriers and support factors for implementing community level diabetes interventions.
 Ms. Stites is also using GIS to study the impact of naturally occurring retirement communities (NORCs) on the social well being of seniors.

-Brook Singletary, MWS, graduated from the University of Pennsylvania with a Master’s in Social Work.
+Brook Singletary, MSW, graduated from the University of Pennsylvania with a Master’s in Social Work.
 Ms. Singletary works with other Center researchers, providing research and data management support.
 Other responsibilities include: enrolling and interviewing subjects, building databases, assisting in data analysis, and participating in scholarly activities, such as manuscript writing and presentations.
 Her research interests include health disparities and nutrition.

 About Our Think Tank

 About Our Associates